 NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

-Thursday's game between the No. 3 NC State Wolfpack (13-0) and No. 22 Florida State Seminoles (11-3) at Reynolds Coliseum has a projected final score of 78-66 (according to our computer prediction) in favor of heavily favored NC State, so it should be a one-sided matchup.
-The game will start at 7:00 PM ET on January 4.
+Thursday's game that pits the No. 3 NC State Wolfpack (13-0) against the No. 22 Florida State Seminoles (11-3) at Reynolds Coliseum is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-66 in favor of NC State, who is heavily favored by our model.
+Tipoff is at 7:00 PM ET on January 4.

-In their last game on Sunday, the Wolfpack earned a 72-61 victory over Virginia.
+The Wolfpack took care of business in their last matchup 72-61 against Virginia on Sunday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!